upstash/stylegenie/README.md

-# StyleGenie: Fashion Image Generator and Search Engine
+# StyleGenie: Product Search Engine and Fashion Image Generator

 Welcome to our fashion image generator and search engine project.
 This fascinating project effectively combines the power of [Upstash Vector](https://upstash.com/vector) and Dall-E, index and search images from more than 10 online retail stores, such as Nike, Calvin Klein, and Prada.